Process · 8 min read · May 13, 2026 · 414 words

 - Day 14: Order long-lead electrical equipment (200A panel, transformer if applicable).

 Utility connections are the part of an ADU schedule least under your contractor's control.
 Each agency — LADWP for power and water, SoCalGas for gas — operates on its own queue, and submitting paperwork in the wrong order routinely adds six weeks to a project.
+See the week-by-week permit timeline for where these queues land in the calendar.

 Power: the panel question